protontypes/open-sustainable-technology/README.md

 ### Open Sustainable Communities
 - [openmod-initiative](https://forum.openmod-initiative.org/) - We believe that more openness in energy modelling increases transparency and credibility, reduces wasteful double-work and improves overall quality.
 - [sustainoss](https://sustainoss.org/) Sustainability doesn't just mean code.
 How can we make our work sustainable environmentally, too?
 How can we share our knowledge of open source with other groups in the world?
+- [lfenergy](https://www.lfenergy.org/) - is an open source foundation focused on the power systems sector, hosted within The Linux Foundation.
+- [protontypes](https://protontypes.eu/) - open Accelerator for free and sustainable innovation.

 *Animation created with [An Animated Map of the Earth](https://github.com/eleanorlutz/earth_atlas_of_space) by [Eleanor Lutz](https://twitter.com/eleanor_lutz)*